Key considerations for selecting the right cloud for cards and payments processing

 Resource savings.
 The Oracle Cloud at Customer solution provides savings on both hardware and labor.
 The hardware savings are achieved by taking a cloud approach, where only the required compute resources are purchased, rather than buying too much hardware to ensure sufficient capacity at peaks — which often means that capacity goes unused.
 Labor is saved by reducing the required number of hardware, OS and middleware professionals, who can then be redirected to higher-value business priorities.

-Choose the right approach for your organization
+Choose the right approach for your organisation

 In looking for a solution to improve performance and reduce costs by digitally transforming operations to the cloud, DXC’s BPS operations in Brazil leaned on its technology expertise to develop well-defined requirements and then invited bids from proven vendors at the leading edge of the technology curve.